 All Residence Life fees must be paid by this date.
 Students have the option to pay in full, use authorized financial aid, or set up a payment plan by this date.
-Failure to do so by this date will result in being moved to the bottom of the waitlist.
-Students who do not make the registration deadline are not exempt for the cancellation deadline.
+Failure to do so will result in being moved to the bottom of the waitlist.
+Students who do not make the registration deadline are not exempt from the cancellation deadline.